 This all-caps font was designed with bold headlines and big type settings in mind.

 Clean, minimal, and geometric, Alcubierre is well-suited to projects that require subtle headlines and a clear focus on the content.

 Inspired by -- you guessed it -- classic bourbon labels, this sans-serif has a big personality that demands attention.

 15. Frontage Outline

 Frontage Outline is reminiscent of handcrafted facade signs, making it a suitable pick for logotypes.

 Arciform might be simple, but this sleek sans-serif is far from boring.
 Consider including this easy-to-read typeface in your next web design project.

 This cool typeface is decorative without being over-the-top, making it ideal for headlines, logotypes, and other design projects that focus primarily on the text.

 Give your next project an outdoorsy, authentic feel with this hand-painted brush sans, which makes for a playful logo as well.

 Anders just might be the avant-garde font of your dreams.
-It's unique geometic lines make it an excellent choice for logotypes.
+It's unique geometric lines make it an excellent choice for logotypes.